-- A move from home to the first post of active duty, - A move from one permanent post of duty to another, and

-• A move from the last post of duty to your home or to a nearer point in the United States if you move within one year of ending active duty or according to the Joint Travel Regulations.
+- A move from your home to your first post of active duty, - A move from one permanent post of duty to another, - A move from your last post of duty to your home or to a nearer point in the United States.
+The move must occur within one year of ending your active duty or within the period allowed under the Joint Travel Regulations.

 Spouse and dependents.
-If a member of the Armed Forces deserts, is imprisoned, or dies, a permanent change of station for the spouse or dependent includes a move to the place of enlistment or to the member's, spouse's, or dependent's home of record or nearer point in the United States.
+If a member of the Armed Forces deserts, is imprisoned, or dies, a permanent change of station for the spouse or dependent includes a move to:

+• The place of enlistment,

+- The member's, spouse's, or dependent's home of record, or - A nearer point in the United States.

-If the government moves you and your spouse or dependents to or from separate locations, the moves are considered a single move to your post of duty.
-All expenses are combined.
+If the military moves you, your spouse, and your dependents to or from separate locations, the moves are treated as a single move to your new main job location.

-Reimbursements.
-Do not include in income the value of moving and storage services provided by the government in connection with a permanent change of station.
-Similarly, do not include in income amounts received as a dislocation allowance, temporary lodging expense, temporary lodging allowance, or move-in housing allowance.
-Because these allowances are excluded from gross income, you cannot deduct any moving expenses unless the total amount of your moving expenses exceeds the total amount of your moving allowances.
-If you receive reimbursements or allowances from the government (other than those mentioned above) that are more than your actual moving expenses, include the excess in income.
+Services or reimbursements provided by the government.
+Do not include in your income the value of moving and storage services provided by the government because of a permanent change of station.
+Similarly, do not include in income amounts received as dislocation allowance, temporary lodging expense, temporary lodging allowance, or move-in housing allowance.
+Generally, if the total reimbursements or allowances that you receive from the government because of the move are more than your actual moving expenses, the excess is included in your wages on Form W-2.
+However, if any reimbursements or allowances (other than dislocation, temporary lodging, temporary lodging expense, or move-in housing allowances) exceed the cost of moving and the excess is not included in your Form W-2, the excess still must be included in gross income on line 7 of Form 1040.